blaenk/blaenk.github.io/provider/notes/cpp.markdown

 s1 + s2 = "wow!";
 ```

-C++11 allows for the explicit restriction on the usage of a member function based on the lvalue/rvalue property of the calling object using a **reference qualifier**, which is similar to a `const` qualifier in that it appears at the end of the parameter list --- but ***after*** the `const` qualifier --- and must appear in both the declaration and definition of the function.
+C++11 allows for the explicit restriction on the usage of a member function based on the lvalue/rvalue property of the calling object using a **reference qualifier**, which is similar to a `const` qualifier in that it appears at the end of the parameter list but ***after*** the `const` qualifier, and must appear in both the declaration and definition of the function.

 Two possible reference qualifiers exist: